LeparaLaMapara/phd_research/README.md

 ## **4. Self-Supervised Learning Approaches**
 ### **Pretext Tasks:**
-- **Temporal Consistency:** Predict future frames of satellite imagery or sequence of reanalysis data.
+- **Temporal Consistency:** Predict future frames of satellite imagery or sequences of reanalysis data.
-- **Image Reconstruction:** Train an autoencoder to reconstruct satellite images or fill in missing reanalysis data.
+- **Image Reconstruction:** I will train an autoencoder to reconstruct satellite images or fill in missing reanalysis data.
-- **Contrastive Learning:** Use techniques like SimCLR or MoCo to distinguish between positive (similar) and negative (dissimilar) pairs.
+- **Contrastive Learning:** I will use techniques like SimCLR or MoCo to distinguish between positive (similar) and negative (dissimilar) pairs.
 - **Masked Modeling:** Mask portions of satellite images or reanalysis grids and train the model to predict the missing parts.

 ### **Main Tasks:**